2710 Monitoring Visits and Contacts

 • Is the reported change relatively simple or more complex?
 Examples: Several changes at once or sudden and severe deterioration.

-• Is there disagreement between what others say the individual now needs and what the individual is saying he needs?
+• Is there disagreement between what others say the person now needs and what the person is saying they need?

-Make a home visit and complete a functional reassessment if the individual needs or requests a new service and his current Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, score is below the minimum score for that service.
+Make a home visit and complete a functional reassessment if the person needs or requests a new service, and their current Form 2060, Needs Assessment Questionnaire and Task/Hour Guide score is below the minimum score for that service.

-Reduce hours or terminate services at annual reassessment, or any time before the annual review, when the individual:
+Reduce hours or terminate services at annual reassessment or any time before the annual review when the person:

 • performs all or some activities of daily living due to long-term improvement in functional condition resulting in the need to reduce or terminate services.